How to cultivate a healthy, pest-resistant garden

 The downside is that wrapped plants look a bit ghostly and can distract from your garden’s natural beauty.
 You also have to remember to remove row covers periodically to allow bugs to pollinate your crop or else you’ll end up without any fruit or vegetables.
 Harvesting is pretty easy, however.
 Just pull back the cover when it’s time to reap what you’ve sowed.

 Note: I keep extra fabric on hand to repair any damaged or torn row covers.
 You can cut small pieces for patching large sections with small holes or tears.
 Sew on your patches by using waxed dental floss because it's cheap and surprisingly strong.
 In a pinch, you can just tape the fabric together.

 Bring in a few birds.
 Chickens and ducks happily seek out pests, like wood bugs and slugs, and gobble them up.
 If you’re not up for the work involved in maintaining a flock of domestic birds, you can invite wild ones by putting up nesting boxes and planting trees for them to sit in and take cover under.
 I sprinkle seeds and dried flowers around the garden year round, instead of composting them, to give birds a reason to stick around.

 Acadia Tucker is a farmer in New Hampshire.
-Her book, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, is available for preorder in our bookstore.
-Her second book, Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press), will be published in Spring 2019.
+Her book, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables, is available for sale in our bookstore, along with her second book, Growing Good Food: A citizen's guide to backyard carbon farming.

 This is part of our series on radical gardening, or how to grow food to help the planet.
 To find out more about growing your own perennials, check out our Perennial Profiles.